The ONE Thing Summary – Do You Know Your ONE Thing?

 Since I first read it, my life has become much busier with distractions as I’m sure yours has too.

 I’m constantly bombarded with emails, texts and calls that keep me from doing my most important work.
-Let’s also not forget about work, family and staying healthy.
+Let’s also not forget about spending time with family family and staying in shape.
 All these demands take a toll.

 This is also a major personal goal of mine too.